Very Very Important Plan for 10 Days Economics Class 12

 (iv) To enlarge production and trade services

 Goods and Service Tax : One Nation.
-One Indirecr Tax, One Market
+One Indirect Tax, One Market

 Impact of GST on the Indian Economy